-17 These criteria were determined following consultation with relevant stakeholders.
-Decision on the assessment criteria for derogations from the Grid Connection Codes, 13 February 2017 https://www.ofgem.gov.uk/system/files/docs/2017/02/decision on the assessment criteria or derogations from the grid connection codes.pdf
+&lt;sup>17 These criteria were determined following consultation with relevant stakeholders.
+Decision on the assessment criteria for derogations from the Grid Connection Codes, 13 February 2017;

-- Significant risks associated with the non-compliance to the eaffected party seeking a derogation18 licensee, other relevant partielicensees or connected customers (who may or may not be a licensed party). - Avoidable adverse impacts (immediately or in the longer term) on the licensee affected party seeking derogation, other relevant partilicenses or connected customers. - Additional measures that could be taken to further mitigate the impact of the non-compliance on the licenseee_affected party seeking a derogation, other relevant licensees_parties or connected customers for its duration. - Outstanding objections from other parties who are materially affected by the non-compliance. - Competitive advantages to the licenseeaffected party seeking a derogation arising from the derogation that cannot be addressed that are not offset by a suitable mechanism. - Other reasonable options to address the non-compliance that have not been considered. - Adverse effects on cross-border trade (if the party is seeking a derogation from the RfG, DCC or HVDC European Network Codes). - The applicant has presented a robust, economic case that supports the action that it considers necessary to address the non-compliance.-In respect of any GCC derogation(s), the economic case should take the form of a cost-benefit analysis pursuant to the requirements of the relevant European Network Code and this guidance document.19 (We Ofgem notes that there may be cases where the impact of the non-compliance may not justify the expenditure required to restore compliance but would expect any applicant to make a strong economic case for any decision not to restore compliance.) - The applicant has presented a realistic and comprehensive implementation plan that defines, at the very least: - The works required to restore compliance, where applicable. - The timetable for those works that show a deadline that is reasonable and is achievable (subject to highlighting any factors that may be outside the applicant's control, for example, third party consents). - Any measures to mitigate the risks to other parties that will be (or have been) taken until the non-compliance is restored. - The applicant has produced any other supporting information that is relevant to a specific request, including on the materiality of the issue. - Any application for a derogation that is made by a relevant party will be considered in accordance with the requirements of the specific code(s) and the requirement that they will not adversely impact the interests of the consumer.
-In the process of assessing whether a derogation process adversely impacts on the interest of the consumer, we will specifically consider, amongst other things, the impact upon:
+- 3.7.
+A derogation would need to be justified along the following grounds:- - An assessment has been provided by the applicant, and where relevant, the relevant SO or DNO, that demonstrates that there are NO:- - Significant risks associated with the non-compliance to the affected party seeking a derogation, other relevant parties or connected customers (who may or may not be a licensed party). - Avoidable adverse impacts (immediately or in the longer term) on the affected party seeking derogation, other relevant parties or connected customers. - Additional measures that could be taken to further mitigate the impact of the non-compliance on the affected party seeking a derogation, other relevant parties or connected customers for its duration. - Outstanding objections from other parties who are materially affected by the non-compliance. - Competitive advantages to the affected party seeking a derogation arising from the derogation that cannot be addressed that are not offset by a suitable mechanism. - Other reasonable options to address the non-compliance that have not been considered. - Adverse effects on cross-border trade (if the party is seeking a derogation from the RfG, DCC or HVDC European Network Codes). - The applicant has presented a robust, economic case that supports the action that it considers necessary to address the non-compliance.
+In respect of any GCC derogation(s), the economic case should take the form of a cost-benefit analysis pursuant to the requirements of the relevant European Network Code and this guidance document.
+(We note that there may be cases where the impact of the non-compliance may not justify the expenditure required to restore compliance but would expect any applicant to make a strong economic case for any decision not to restore compliance.) - The applicant has presented a realistic and comprehensive implementation plan that defines, at the very least: - o The works required to restore compliance, where applicable. - The timetable for those works that show a deadline that is reasonable and is achievable (subject to highlighting any factors that may be outside the applicant's control, for example, third party consents).